Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 $20/mo

 The prepay caveat: Mint does not offer month-to-month billing.
-The minimum purchase is 3 months upfront ($60).
-To maintain the $20/mo rate long-term, you commit to a full year — $240 upfront, plus taxes and fees (typically $20–30 more at checkout).
-If advance payment doesn't work for you, Tello's $15 plan gives 10GB with no commitment and no prepay.
+You pay 3 months ($105 at $35/mo) or 12 months ($240 at $20/mo) upfront — the 12-month option gets you the $20/mo rate.
+Taxes are extra at checkout.
+If advance payment doesn't work for you, Tello's $15 plan gives 10GB month-to-month with no commitment.

 Best for

-Moderate users who regularly use 10–15GB and are comfortable with advance payment to lock in the lowest rate.
+Moderate users who regularly use 10–15GB and are comfortable with advance payment to lock in the rate.

 $15 Plan — 10GB